ertgl/holypack/README.md

 > [!CAUTION]
 > **This project is in early development.**
 >
-> The content in this README is more of a plan and might not reflect the final
-> product.
+> The content here reflects ongoing work, not a finished product.
 >
-> Development is ongoing very actively.
+> Development is active and fast-moving.
 >
-> If you are interested, I would like to hear your thoughts.
-Contact
-> information is available on my profile.
+> Feedback is welcome via the contact links on my profile.

 ## Table of Contents